 Using the research from our intern blogs, we use this page to share our key insights on working with difference generations!

-A integral part of our internship curriculum is a focus on professional development skills training with an emphasis on developing their emotional intelligence and empathy.
+A integral part of our internship curriculum is the required completion of our online course that focuses on developing the interns' emotional intelligence and empathy.

 What Our Students Say